 Catch animated films and the latest blockbusters at the Regal Cascade IMAX Theater.
 Take the dog for a walk, visit the playground, or have a picnic at Homestead Neighborhood Park.
 Go rock climbing, play racquetball, or attend a spin class at Cascade Athletic Club.
 Order espresso drinks like the Mexican Mocha and Coffee Float or smoothies like Strawberry Wave and Banana Rama at Brewed Awakenings.
 Try the Baja Fish Tscos or the Shang-hai Burrito at Southwestern restaurant Cactus Ya Ya.
 Fill up on hot dishes like Springs Rolls, Mongolian Beef, and Orange Chicken at the all-you-can-eat Makoto Japanese Buffet.
 Or grab a Loaded Bilmo Cheesesteak or Meatball Hoagie and Chili Fries at Philly Bilmos.

 - Home Price: $254,740 median purchase price; $1,415 median monthly rent

-- Crime Rate: Safer than 72% of Washington cities
+- Crime Rate: Safer than 85% of Vancouver neighborhoods

 Families will love living in Fisher’s Landing East!
 Not only does this Vancouver neighborhood offer plenty of green spaces and walking paths that make getting fresh air easy, but it also has large contemporary houses with good-sized yards, modern apartments, and excellent local schools like Fisher’s Landing Elementary School.
 Plus, Fisher’s Landing East is within 20 minutes of tons of outdoor activities along the Columbia River Gorge!